harcokuppens/pmwiki-cookbook-imagepopup/README.md

   them in the container.
 As developer you can then easily place your cookbook script and test pages locally and use them in the container.

+  The container is run with the `root` user.
+This is the same as on a normal linux distribution where the apache server is initially run as root to be able to open the lower privilige ports, after which the apache server switches to the `www-data` user.

 ## Setup your cookbook folder

 When starting to develop your cookbook make folders for it.
 Here an example for a